How the Talking Heads Took Their Tentative First Steps With ’77’

 Talking Heads' jagged, quirky brand of New York New Wave/punk had been a fixture of the emerging CBGB scene during the mid '70s.
-But their studio debut, Talking Heads: 77, brought their idiosyncratic tunes to a wider audience when it was released in September 1977.
+But their studio debut, Talking Heads: 77, brought their idiosyncratic tunes to a wider audience when it was released on Sept.
+16, 1977.

 "There is something essential about losing control over what you do," bassist Tina Weymouth told Pig Paper that year.
 And while Talking Heads would certainly take those words to heart over the course of their eclectic, visionary recording career, their debut album is, in retrospect, somewhat tame and straightforward compared to the far-reaching experiments that would come over their next four or five albums.